Updated June 16, 2021

 After many months of hotly debating continued relief bills, the Consolidated Appropriations Act became law on December 27, 2021.
 This reopened the PPP for the third time to first-time and “second-draw” borrowers.

-Chart 1: Breakdown of $325 billion in small business stimulus
+Chart 1: Chronology of small business relief since December 2020

 |$284.45 billion||Second round PPP loans and set aside:|